ireallyamsana/computationalThinkingKit1/computationalThinkingKit1/readme.md

 # Computional Thinking Kit1

+In this computational thinking kit, all the .html files use the same design by sharing one css file (ct.css).
+The explanation of each web is as followed:

 factorial.html : an algorithm that receives a positive number, as n, and outputs n! (n Factorial)

 fibonacciSequence: an algorithm that inputs an integer greater than 1, as n, and outputs the first n values of the Fibonacci sequence